open-world-agents/open-world-agents/projects/owa-cli/owa/cli/mcap/migrators/README.md

 This package contains individual migrator implementations for different MCAP version transitions.
 Each migrator is responsible for handling a specific version-to-version migration with verification and rollback capabilities.

 **Important TODO**:
-- [ ] Contanerized migration script is needed to ensure sequential migration.
+- [ ] Containerized migration script is needed to ensure sequential migration.

 ## Structure